-Each group elects a treasurer who collects payments, from each group member, at each weekly meeting.
+The treasurer collects payments from group members at each weekly meeting.
 The loan officer is present to facilitate and monitor but does not touch the money.
-If a group member does not make her weekly payment, the group president (and loan officer) will typically solicit and encourage "solidarity" pooling to cover the
+If a group member does not make her weekly payment, the group president (and loan officer) will typically solicit and encourage "solidarity" pooling to cover the payment and keep the group in good standing.
+All payments are placed in a plastic bag that Compartamos provides, and the treasurer then deposits the group's payment at either a nearby bank branch or convenience store.9